knowledge/ethereum-contracts/README.md

 All ethereum solidity smart contracts can be found in the `/contracts` directory.

 - *Knowledge.sol*  is the ERC20 Token contract for the KNW token.
-It's an upgradable contract, which means that patches and upgrades can be deployed security without compromising the addresses, they get automatically migrated to the new contract version.
+It's an upgradable contract, which means that if we ever discover a security vulnerability or have the need to publish a another version of the token contract users will be able to migrate their tokens to the new contract version.
 - *Upgradable.sol* is the upgradable interface used by Knowledge token, it's inspired by Lunyr and Civic token contract.
 - *Payment.sol* is used to receive payments at the Knowledge Marketplace and Adviser Self Service Platform.
 - *Migration.sol* is a standard truffle contract needed for truffle integration and contract lifecycle management, not meant for use by Knowledge users.